More and more people are switching to a plant-based protein diet and you might be one of them. But are you eating the right food?

-Protein-rich fruits and vegetables: Guavas, avocados, apricots, kiwis, blackberries, broccoli, spinach, asparagus
+4. Protein-rich fruits and vegetables: guavas, avocados, apricots, kiwis, blackberries, broccoli, spinach, asparagus

-If you want optimal health and longevity, fruits and vegetables are a must-have.
-They are the best protective mechanism against diseases we’ve got.
-Yet, the vast majority of us are not consuming enough fruits and vegetables.
+If you want optimal health and longevity, you cannot ignore fruits and vegetables.
+They are the best protective mechanism against diseases.
+Yet, the vast majority of us are not consuming enough fruits and vegetables, especially high protein vegetables.

-Some of the fruits and vegetables high in protein are,
+Some of the fruits and vegetables high in protein are (per cup):

 Isn’t it nuts that nuts have so much protein and nutrients?

-Grains: Amaranth, quinoa, sprouted Ezekiel bread, spelt, teff, wild rice, brown rice, corn
+6. Grains: Amaranth, Quinoa, sprouted Ezekiel bread, Spelt, Teff, wild rice, brown rice, corn

 We eat grains all the time — wheat products, rice, bread, tortillas, cereals — but do you know most grains we eat are actually low in nutritional quality?

 What we eat are mostly refined grains.
-But what we should be really eating are whole grains.
+But what we should be eating are whole grains.

-Because whole grains have all nutrients remain intact, whereas refined grains have 99% of its nutrients stripped away.
+Because whole grains have most nutrients remain intact, whereas refined grains have 99% of their nutrients stripped away.

-It’s rich in protein, carbohydrates, B vitamins, iron, copper, zinc, magnesium, antioxidants, vitamin E, healthy fats, and phytochemicals (a natural compound in plants).
+Whole grains are nutrient-dense foods packed with: protein, carbohydrates, B vitamins, iron, copper, zinc, magnesium, antioxidants, vitamin E, healthy fat, and phytochemicals (a natural compound in plants).

 If “The Best Plant-Based Protein” award existed, which food do you think will win?

-However, our bodies are built to get protein from multiple sources and proteins from hemp seed alone wouldn’t suffice.
+However, our bodies are built to get protein from multiple sources.
+Proteins from hemp seed alone wouldn’t suffice.